gpanda70/data-engineering-experiments/spark/README.md

 **Stage:** Each stage contains a sequence of transformations that can be completed without shuffling, shuffles mark the boundary of an individual stage.
 A stage has multiple tasks that can be executed in parallel

 **Task:** A unit of work that will be performed by the executor and corresponds to 1 slot and 1 partition.
+ Once all tasks are complete for the job, the final result will be returned to the Driver or written to disk.

 ## Performance bottlenecks